Inflectra/spira-documentation/docs/Migration_and_Integration/Importing from Google Sheets.md

 -   The string of numbers *including the brackets* listed in the RSS Token text box is your token.

--   If you don\'t see an RSS Token in that box, then click on
-\'Enable RSS Feeds\' so that it is checked.
+-   If you don't see an RSS Token in that box, then click on 'Enable RSS Feeds' so that it is checked.

--   Click the button \'Generate New\' to get a new RSS token.
+-   Click the button 'Generate New' to get a new RSS token.

 -   Click \[Update\] to save your changes